Sajal Kumar

 When a new parent subscribes to Sleep & Craddle

-I want to to send a discount offer email highlighting premium services
+I want to send a discount offer email highlighting premium services

-So that I can I can drive conversions and long-term engagement
+So that I can drive conversions and long-term engagement

 What’s Next?
 V2 Opportunities